fishinwind/workshop/rst/tips.rst

     - Tilde (i.e. the squiggle; for going $HOME): ~
     - Math symbols ("+", "-", "*", "/", "=")

-OK so after I made this list, I realized it's basically everything on the keyboard isn't a letter or number.
+OK, so after I made this list, I realized it's basically everything on the keyboard isn't a letter or number.
 But you need to learn them anyway.

 Learn hot keys for window management